mozilla-services/push-dev-dashboard/docs/deployment.rst

 Deployment
 ==========

-moz-dev-dash is designed with `12-factor app philosophy`_, so you can easily deploy your changes to your own app.
+push-dev-dashboard is designed with `12-factor app philosophy`_, so you can easily deploy your changes to your own app.

 Deploy your own (on Mozilla Deis)